Worldwide Guide to Women in Leadership

 Carriacou and Petit Martinique Affairs

 Carriacou and Petit Martinique till 1999, when The New National Party won all 15 seats in the House of Representatives.
-Appointed Senator in 2008.
+Senate President 2008-13.

-1984-90 Minister of State of Agriculture and Tourism Pauline Andrews
+1984-90 Minister of State of Health, Agriculture and Tourism Pauline Andrews

 1988-92 Minister of State for Women's Affairs and Community Development Grace Duncan